mountainsquid/telegrambot/README.md

 # telegrambot
-A bot for telegram using python
+A bot for telegram using python.
+It's like your personal servant.
+You can ask it for the weather and shieeeeet.